 Santa Barbara-bred Tyler and Napa Valley-native Kim launched Halcyon Wines in 2013 after Tyler discovered an intriguing Cabernet Franc vineyard in Paso Robles, California - a varietal he always dreamed of working with.
 For the past five years, Tyler has been creating some of the most critically acclaimed wine as Assistant Winemaker at world-renowned Tablas Creek Vineyard.
+Tyler now works as Assistant Winemaker at Provenance in Napa Valley.

 Together the Elwell’s combine their deep-rooted love of wine with expertise in both the creation and marketing of Halcyon Wines, a nouveau take on California Cabernet Franc.